MikeCuzzo/pizzatron3000-Bot/README.md

 ## TODO

-- Finish the Bot:

-  - Add automatic sauce feature
+- #### Small Tasks

-  - Improve ingredient drop accuracy
+  - Improve ingredient drop accuracy, particularly at the beggining and end of the game
   - Impliment more error handling and fail safes, incase of unforseen errors or glitches

+- #### Large Tasks
+  - Add automatic sauce application
   - Implement Dessert mode: Same core functionality, but within the dessert mode setting
+- #### Extra Large Tasks
+  - Fully automate the game to allow for perfect score even when AFK
+  - Loop the game for endless play cycle while AFK

+#### If anyone would like to contribute to this project, please leave a pull request with a description of your changes :)

 ## Disclaimer